 Our website uses only the absolutely necessary cookies that are required to ensure its proper operation.

 The Consumer Price Index (CPI) measures the general price level of consumer goods and services consumed by the average household.
-CPI is used to measure inflation, wage adjustments, etc.
+The CPI is used to measure inflation, wage adjustments, etc.

 Monthly